 Written by attorney Carina Castaneda, 6 days ago.

 There are many types of abuse, and a family law court shall take all of them in consideration.
 There are generally eight types of domestic violence/abuse: physical, intimidation, child... more

 Written by attorney Evan Koslow, 3 months ago.

 This guide is to provide you with a quick 101 on what to expect in a family law litigation If I file a Court action without an Agreement, what should I expect?
 Unless you are filing one of... more

-Written by attorney Joanna B. Hynes, almost 3 years ago.
+Written by attorney Joanna B. Hynes, about 3 years ago.

 For many, if not most, parties in family court, this is a person's first real brush with the legal system.
 This guide is intended to provide a few tips to help family litigants feel less... more

 Written by attorney Carina Castaneda, 20 days ago.

 When parents get divorced and cannot agree who gets the children, it is up to the judge to make the ultimate decision.
 California Family Code Section (FC) 3042 When parents get divorced and... more